 Verbosity aside however, there's no escaping the enormous impact his ideas have had on global design.
-His CV runs to 21 pages – no really, you can download it here – and includes hundreds of pieces of furniture including the iconic Louis Ghost Chair, and countless other designs for Kartell, Alessi and Flos, not forgetting his work as a hotel designer and forays into everything from watches and eyewear to wood burning stoves and even flat-pack housing.
+His CV runs to 21 pages and includes hundreds of pieces of furniture including the iconic Louis Ghost Chair, and countless other designs for Kartell, Alessi and Flos, not forgetting his work as a hotel designer and forays into everything from watches and eyewear to wood burning stoves and even flat-pack housing.

 Starck has always embraced new technology and as well as designing TV sets, speakers and projectors for Thompson during the 90s his more recent projects have included the gorgeous Zik headphone range for Parrot, the Netatmo smart thermostat and new voice-controlled radiator valves, successful bathroom collections for Axor and a range of kitchen appliances for Gorenje.
 His latest collaboration is a new charging port for the Bentley Bentayga Hybrid.

 Wallpaper* magazine awarded French duo Ronan and Erwan Bouroullec the prestigious ‚ÄúDesigner of the Year‚ÄĚ Award in 2016, after a phenomenally productive period designing everything from flat-pack furniture, tableware and rugs to textile walls, ceramics, televisions and roller blinds for brands including Vitra, Flos, Kvadrat, Magis, Mutina, Ligne Roset, Hay and Samsung.